-These young people will identify easily with Church as a community.
+This age group of students will identify easily with Church as a community.
 They also want to participate in the Church.
-It is important at this age to have young people be engaged in parish activities and to see individual parishioners living the life of mission.
-Guest speakers from the parish who witness to their service are good models at this age.
-Also think of ways to involve them in group activities that are part of parish life.
-This could be anything from taking care of the physical property, having a display or booth at the parish festival, to assisting already existing social action projects.
+It is important at this age to have students engaged in parish activities and to see individual parishioners living the life of mission.
+If you are teaching in a parochial school, guest speakers from the parish who witness to their service are good models at this age.
+If you are in a diocesan school, not affiliated with a particular parish, consider having someone come from a local parish.
+Also, think of ways to involve students in group activities that are part of the life of their own parish.
+This could be anything from taking care of the physical property, or having a display or booth at the parish festival, to assisting already existing social action projects.
 It is also at this time that young people can understand the structure and workings of the institutional Church.